William Grindecobbe

-William Grindecobbe or William Grindcobbe was one of the peasant leaders during the English Peasants' Revolt of 1381.
+William Grindecobbe or Grindcobbe was one of the peasant leaders during the English Peasants' Revolt of 1381.
 A Townsman of St Albans, he was a substantial property owner there and has been described as a 'hero' of the revolt.

 Life

 His name implies that he was a miller of grain.
 He was one of a number of millers who took part in the revolt, and has been described as having been eloquent and literate.
 It has also been suggested that he was an excommunicate priest, possibly an alumnus of St Albans Abbey.
 It thus possible that he was motivated at least in part to rebel as a result of the pressures of papal taxation.

 Along with Wat Tyler and John Wrawe, he was one of the key leaders of the peasants during the revolt of 1381, leading the townspeople of St Albans on 15 June.

 He was executed in 1381 along with John Wrawe and John Ball.
 His trial and execution was overseen by Henry le Despenser.